Award-Winning Journalist, Author, Media Personality and Human Rights Champion

 Alexandra has gained wide recognition for her outstanding qualities as an engaging, motivating and thought provoking speaker.
-She recently received the “Speaker of the Year”-Award.
-Her experience ranges from keynote speeches at the European Council and European Commission, to speeches marking Sweden’s National Day and Christmas Eve for Swedish National TV, SVT, to lecturing tours for the Nordic Council of Minister, Spotify, Skanska, universities and international conferences from Iceland to Greenland and the Netherlands.
+She recently received the “Speaker of the Year” award.
+Her experience ranges from giving keynote speeches at the European Council and the European Commission and speeches marking Sweden’s National Day and Christmas Eve for Swedish National TV, to lecturing tours for the Nordic Council of Minister, Spotify, Skanska, universities and international conferences from Iceland, Greenland and the Netherlands.

 Alexandra has published several critically acclaimed books in which she gives a voice to those who are rarely heard.

 All mothers throughout history – from Mother Earth to the Virgin Mary and Mother Svea – have had one thing in common: they have rarely been given the chance to speak.
 Until now.

 In this book Alexandra has given a voice to the voiceless and invisible mothers by letting them tell their stories with their own words.
 And with no holding back.

 It’s time to listen to the mothers.